IntersectMBO/credential-manager/doc/read-the-docs-site/system-overview/hot-committee.rst

 The hot committee credential script enforces two rules:

 1. The purpose of the script execution must be `Voting`.
-2. The transaction must consume a UTxO which contains a token with the given NFT minting policy ID.
+2. The transaction must consume a UTXO which contains the the given NFT.

 .. warning::
   Note that the hot committee credential script does *not* check: